 How can you tell which treatment center is best for you?
 With so many to choose from, you want to be sure to pick the one that’s most likely to help you succeed in overcoming your addiction.
 You don’t want to waste your time or money on a treatment center that’s substandard, inadequate, or simply less effective.
 You want to feel assured that you will get the best possible care and treatment so that, with the help of the center and its staff, you can conquer the addiction that holds you hostage.

-Here are 10 questions to ask before making a decision on a treatment center.
+Here are 10 questions to ask before deciding on a treatment center.

 Why settle for anything less?